Deputy: Remains could belong to woman missing since 1970s

 - Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death VIEW

+“We’re not hanging our hats on that, by any means, and (have) nothing to substantiate that at this point, but she’s the only missing person we have going that far back, in this area,” Sizemore said.

-Medical examiners will work to determine the victim’s identity and the cause of death.
+The remains will be taken to the chief medical examiner’s office to determine the identity of the victim and the cause and manner of death.

+“Investigators have recovered some teeth, and there is sufficient biological material to permit DNA analysis and comparison from the remains,” prosecuting attorney Larry Harrah said in a statement.
+“When it comes to murder, there is no statute of limitations on the filing of criminal charges.
+We don’t forgive, we don’t forget and we never give up.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.